 An easy way to help ensure your emails make it into your subscribers’ inboxes is by creating a plain-text version of all your emails.

 Most email marketing service providers (ESPs) let you create plain-text version of your email within their email editor.
-ESPs such as AWeber automatically create a plain-text version of your email.
+ESPs such as AWeber and ConvertKit automatically create a plain-text version of your email.

 Most email clients will block images by default.
 This means that when someone opens your email, the images won’t load unless they opt to do so by clicking a button or changing their default settings.